meteor/meteor/content/structure.md

 However there are some challenges to splitting your code in this way that should be considered before jumping in.

-<h3 id="sharing-code">Sharing Code</h3>
+<h3 id="sharing-code">Sharing code</h3>

-The primary challenge is sharing code between the different applications you are building.
+The primary challenge is properly sharing code between the different applications you are building.
 The simplest approach to deal with this issue is to simply deploy the *same* application on different web servers, controlling the behavior via different [settings](deployment.md#environment).
 This approach allows you to easily deploy different versions with different scaling behavior but doesn't enjoy most of the other advantages stated above.

-Alternatively if you want to create totally different Meteor applications, you are best sharing the code via the package system---either Meteor's package system or NPM's.
-A simple way to do this is to factor code that you'd like to share out into a Meteor package, installed directly into the project by placing it in the application's local `packages/` directory.
+If you want to create Meteor applications with separate code, you are best sharing the code via a package system---either Meteor's package system or NPM.
+The easiest way to do this is to factor code that you'd like to share out into a Meteor package and add it directly into the app by placing it in the application's local `packages/` directory.

 Then you have two approaches to share this package between applications: